Labelled well-quasi-order for permutation classes: Finite Bases

 Korpelainen, Lozin, and Razgon~\cite{korpelainen:boundary-proper:} conjectured \footnote{This conjecture was later restated by Atminas and Lozin~\cite{atminas:labelled-induce:} in their work on lwqo.} that, contrary to Proposition~\ref{prop-strong-fb-not-lwqo-perms} for permutations, the converse of Proposition~\ref{prop-lwqo-fin-basis} holds for graphs.
 The counterexample we have given for permutations does not translate to a counterexample for graphs because the analogous class of graphs (the linear forests) is not finitely based (its basis contains all cycles).
 However, there is another permutational counterexample that \emph{does} translate to a graphical counterexample.

-\begin{proposition}[Brignall, Engen, and Vatter~\cite{brignall:a-counterexampl:}] There is a permutation class $\C$ such that the corresponding graph class $G_{\C}$ is wqo and defined by finitely many forbidden induced subgraphs, but is not lwqo. \end{proposition}
+\begin{proposition}[Brignall, Engen, and Vatter~\cite{brignall:a-counterexampl:}] There is a permutation class~$\C$ such that the corresponding graph class $G_{\C}$ is wqo and defined by finitely many forbidden induced subgraphs, but is not lwqo. \end{proposition}

-The construction used in~\cite{brignall:a-counterexampl:} to establish Proposition~\ref{prop-strong-fb-not-lwqo-graphs} is based on a set of permutations named \emph{widdershins spirals}\footnote{Widdershins is a Lower Scots word meaning ``to go anti-clockwise''.} by Murphy in his thesis~\cite[Section 3.2]{murphy:restricted-perm:}.
-Widdershins spirals have already appeared in Figures~\ref{fig-three-antichains} and \ref{fig-three-antichains-lwqo}, and two additional drawings are shown in Figure~\ref{fig-widdershins}.
-As with the class $\O_I$, it can readily be shown---by labeling the widdershins spirals as on the right of Figure~\ref{fig-widdershins}---that the downward closure of this set of permutations is not $2$-wqo (and thus is not lwqo), while further analysis given in~\cite{brignall:a-counterexampl:} establishes that this downward closure is wqo and finitely based\footnote{The basis consists of $2143$, $2413$, $3412$, $314562$, $412563$, $415632$, $431562$, $512364$, $512643$, $516432$, $541263$, $541632$, and $543162$.}.
+The construction used in~\cite{brignall:a-counterexampl:} to establish Proposition~\ref{prop-strong-fb-not-lwqo-graphs} is based on a set of permutations named \emph{widdershins spirals} \footnote{Widdershins is a Lower Scots word meaning ``to go anti-clockwise''.} by Murphy in his thesis~\cite[Section 3.2]{murphy:restricted-perm:}.
+The clockwise symmetries of Widdershins spirals have already appeared in Figures~\ref{fig-three-antichains} and \ref{fig-three-antichains-lwqo}, and two additional drawings are shown in Figure~\ref{fig-widdershins}.
+As with the class~$\O_I$, it can readily be shown---by labeling the widdershins spirals as on the right of Figure~\ref{fig-widdershins}---that the downward closure of this set of permutations is not $2$-wqo (and thus is not lwqo).
+A bit more analysis shows that the same holds for the corresponding graph class.
+Further analysis given in~\cite{brignall:a-counterexampl:} then establishes that the downward closure of this permutation class is wqo and finitely based\footnote{The basis consists of $2143$, $2413$, $3412$, $314562$, $412563$, $415632$, $431562$, $512364$, $512643$, $516432$, $541263$, $541632$, and $543162$.}.
 The final step to establish Proposition~\ref{prop-strong-fb-not-lwqo-graphs} is to show that the corresponding class of graphs is finitely based.